HugoLeRoy94/Aging_Condensate/README.md

 where $P_i$ is the probability of picking the rate $i$ and $r_i$ its rate.

 ## Parameters of the simulation
-- $\rho_0$ is either the volume fraction of crosslinkers in the system, or the initial volume fraction when the system evolve.
+- $\rho_0$ is either the volume fraction of crosslinkers in the gillespie, or the initial volume fraction when the gillespie evolve.
 - $\ell_{tot}$ the length of the total loop.
 - $a$ is the size of the crosslinkers, $b$ is the size of the monomers.
 We assume that they are equal and define the unit length so far.
 - $\tau_0$ is the characteristic time for the rates.
 It defines the unit time of the simulation.